Feng Shi, Misha Teplitskiy (equal authors), James Evans, Eamon Duede. (Under review) Wisdom of Polarized Crowds. (Link to article)

 Scholars interested in the political influence of the economics profession debate whether the discipline is unified by policy consensus or divided among competing schools or factions.
 We address this question by reanalyzing a unique recent survey of elite economists.
 We present a theoretical framework based on a formal sociological approach to the structure of belief systems and propose alignment, rather than consensus or polarization, as a model for the structure of belief in the economics profession.
 Moreover, we argue that social clustering in a heterogeneous network topology is a better model for disciplinary social structure than discrete factionalization.
 Results show that there is a robust latent ideological dimension related to economists’ departmental affiliations and political partisanship.
 Furthermore, we show that economists closer to one another in informal social networks also share more similar ideologies.

 Misha Teplitskiy, Daniel Acuna, Aida Raoult, Konrad Kording, James Evans.
 (Under review).
-Network Effects in Judgments of Scientific Validity.
+The Social Structure of Scientific Consensus.
+(Link to preprint)

 Scientific journals often rely on the judgments of external reviewers, but reviewers may be biased towards authors to whom they are personally connected.
 Although such biases have been observed in prospective judgments of (uncertain) future performance, it is unknown whether such biases occur in assessments of already completed work, and if so, why.
 This study presents evidence that personal connections between authors and reviewers of neuroscience research are associated with biased decisions and explores the mechanisms driving the effect.
 Using the reviews of 7,981 neuroscience manuscripts submitted to the journal PLOS ONE, which evaluates manuscripts only on whether they are scientifically valid, we find that reviewers favored authors close in the co-authorship network by ~0.11 points (1.0 – 4.0 scale) for each step of proximity.
 PLOS ONE’s validity-focused review and the substantial amount of favoritism shown by distant vs. very distant reviewers, both of whom should have little to gain from nepotism, point to the central role of substantive disagreements between scientists in different “schools of thought.”
 The findings suggest that removing bias from peer review cannot be accomplished simply by recusing the closest-connected reviewers, and highlights the value of recruiting reviewers embedded in diverse professional networks.